The 2100 Series from Sonicare is a slim handled brush that cleans the teeth well

 The range of heads is confusing.
 Our ultimate guide to Sonicare brush heads explains each in more detail.

-The motor in the 2100 isn’t the same as that used in the more premium Sonicare models.
+It is worth mentioning that the motor in the 2100 isn’t the same as that used in the more premium Sonicare models.

 The 2100 motor does offer up to 31,000 brush strokes, but it doesn’t achieve the 62,000 movements often quoted with the more expensive models.
 It is configured differently.